mohitsood5934/User-Authentication-System-in-Node.js/README.md

                                )};
                                var User = mongoose.model("User", nameSchema);
                                module.exports=User;
-                               //this will create a collection named 'users',where we can store our data in the
+                               //this will create a collection named 'users',where we can store our data in the  key-value pair.

+ -User Registration